 When is the best time to go?

-Anytime is good to experience wine and cheese tour right!
+Anytime is good to experience a wine and cheese tour right!
 But weatherwise, the best time to visit Adelaide is from March to May and September through November, during the city’s fall and spring.
 During these shoulder seasons, rainfall is rare and daytime temperatures sit in the 60s and 70s.

 Barossa Valley wine tours

 Barossa Valley wine region is about an hour drive from Adelaide state.
 There is no direct public transportation that goes from Adelaide to Barossa and if you don’t have your own transport, the best thing to do is to book a tour.
-I liked the pickup and drop off was included on my tour with Adelaide Sightseeing and it made the journey that much convenient.
+I liked the pickup and drop-off was included on my tour with Adelaide Sightseeing and it made the journey that much convenient.

 Plus our tour guide was sharing interesting stories and facts from the get-go!
 It was funny but also an educational tour that kept me interested the whole time.
 It was a small group tour but just the right amount of people, so not too crowded.
 I liked how it allowed everyone to be able to talk and get to know each other easily.

-As soon as everyone got picked up, we were on our way to exciting Barossa Valley tour!
+As soon as everyone got picked up, we were on our way to an exciting Barossa Valley tour!
 Not in any order but to give you an idea, we visited the following places in our Barossa wine tours.